JBShady/COD5-Remastered/README.md

 * Updated "mission intro" in the bottom left corner to include the full storyline accurate date.
 * Changed vision file to give the map a bluer and dark tint rather than the original greyish-green look.
 * Added cut German walk_v9 animation that was later used in Black Ops I
-* Added cut 5th Maxis handheld radio from the game files that was also used on the IOS version.
+* Added cut 5th Maxis handheld radio from the game files that was used on the IOS version.
 * Added cut rare voiceover that can play after teleporting.
 (5% chance)
 * Added cut rare voiceover that can player after picking up a power up.
 (3% chance)
 * Added cut Easter Egg voiceover for the "Teddy is a liar" wall writing.
 (Requires scope)